This is the easiest method to ensure you are never bothered by date stamps or watermarks again.

 Go to the default camera settings and click Settings.
 You will find this option as a gear-shaped icon in the top right corner.

 When you scroll down the list, you should see a Date Watermark option.
 Tap and turn it off to remove the date from all your future photos!

-Alternatively, you can download 3rd party apps like Open Camera and Timestamp Camera Photos, which will let you explore different colours and fonts for your date stamps, or simply turn it all off to remove date from photos you will take in the feature.
+Alternatively, you can download 3rd party apps like Open Camera and Timestamp Camera Photos, which will let you explore different colours and fonts for your date stamps, or turn it all off to easily remove date from photos you will take in the feature.